🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 18. Dedicate a “Grab-and-Go” Section

-Dedicate a “Grab-and-Go” Section
+Dedicate a Grab-and-Go Section

 For everyday wear or travel essentials, create one zone that’s quick to access.
 This could be a hanging caddy or a single shelf labeled “Essentials.”
+If you also cook on the road, these RV kitchen organization ideas use the same grab-and-go thinking.

 Layout Suggestions